woohoolabs/yin-middleware/README.md

 #### `JsonApiRequestValidatorMiddleware`

-The middleware is mainly useful in a development environment, and it is capable to validate a PSR-7 request against the JSON and the JSON API schema.
+The middleware is mainly useful in a development environment, and it is able to validate a PSR-7 request against the JSON and the JSON API schema.
 Just add it to your application (the example is for [Woohoo Labs.
 Harmony](https://github.com/woohoolabs/harmony)):